-Next week McGirt is eligible to the play in the PGA Championship, and the following week is the Wyndham Championship at Sedgefield Country Club in Greensboro, N.C., which ends the season.
+McGirt will take off the next two weeks before playing in the Wyndham Championship at Sedgefield Country Club in Greensboro, N.C., which ends the FedEx Cup season.
 The Barclays, the first event of the FedEx Cup playoffs, follows the Wyndham.

 Tim Clark, who played collegiately at N.C.
 State University, won the RBC Canadian with a 5-under-par 30 on the back nine for a one-shot victory over Jim Furyk, who was trying for his first win in four year.

 Clark, a 38-year-old South African who has suffered several injuries that have hurt his career since n 2011, won for the second time on the tour.
 He finished at 17 under par while winning $1.026 million.